-Regardless of which forms you are filling out, keep in mind that when you are asked to list your "current" name, that generally means the name you were given at birth.
+Keep in mind that when you are asked to list your "current" name, that generally means the name you were given at birth.
 If you have legally taken on a new name through a court order, marriage, or adoption, you should list that name as your "current" name, but also include your name at birth as an FKA ("Formerly Known As").
 You should also list this name wherever it asks for "petitioner" even if you've been using your chosen name for many years and have identification in that name.
 You should put your chosen name wherever the form asks for "proposed name" or "new name."